I am a PhD candidate in Computational Cognitive Neuroscience in VCCN Lab at Justus Liebig University Giessen.

 face perception, deep convolutional neural networks, holistic processing

-Diverse Visual Experience Promotes Integrated Representations and Mitigates Bias in Deep Neural Networks for Face Perception
+Diverse Visual Experience Promotes Integrated Representations and Mitigates Bias in Deep Neural Networks for Face Perception biorxiv

 face perception, perceptual biases, other-race effect, deep convolutional neural networks